-6. Best Available Techniques Reference Documents
+8. Best Available Techniques Reference Documents

-6.1 General Information
+8.1.
+General Information

-A BREF is a publication resulting from a series of information exchange between stakeholders.
+A BREF is a publication resulting from a series of information exchanges between stakeholders.
 These are regulators, industry, final users, and environmental non-governmental organisations.
-BREFs use operators' experiences of BAT to provide regulators with reference information for determining permit conditions.
+BREFs use BAT experiences of operators to provide regulators with reference information for determining permit conditions.
 These documents describe applied techniques, emissions and consumption levels, methods used for the determination of the best available techniques, any new/innovative technique available, and conclusions on the above.
-The principles of integrated environmental management of a specific industrial sector are also presented into a BREF.
-BATs are described in BREFs according to the structure mentioned in the table 9.
+The principles of integrated environmental management of a specific industrial sector are also presented in a BREF.
+BATs are described in BREFs according to the structure mentioned in table 9.